Local Gradient Estimates for Second-Order Nonlinear Elliptic and Parabolic Equations by the Weak Bernstein's Method: The Main Result

 and let $u\in C(\Omega)$ be a solution of (\ref{GFNLE}).\\

-(i) {\bf (Uniformly elliptic equation : estimates which are independant of the oscillation of $u$)} Assume that there exists a function $\chi \in \mathcal{K}$, $\eta >0$ small enough such that, for any $K>0$, there exists $ L= L(\eta,K)$ large enough such that
+(i) {\bf (Uniformly elliptic equation with coercive gradient dependence: estimates which are independant of the oscillation of $u$)} Assume that there exist a function $\chi \in \mathcal{K}$ and $0<\eta\leq1$ such that, for any $K>0$, there exists $L= L(F,K)$ large enough such that